 The Archives, originally called the West Coast Lesbian Collections, was founded in Oakland California, in 1981.
 Six years later it was moved to Los Angeles by Connexxus Women’s Center/Centro de Mujeres.
 The Archives acquired its present name after the death of June Mazer, in honor of her work as a community activist and invaluable supporter of the Archives.

 Hundreds of lesbians and feminists have been inspired to donate artifacts of their personal and collective histories.
 The Archives encourages all lesbians to deposit the everyday mementos of your lives so that others can discover them in the future.
-The privacy of any donor is protected to whatever extent she desires.

 - Lillian Faderman